-Although the species importance calculated from mutual dependences contains full information, even in sparse networks, like these studied here, the number of maximal matchings increases exponentially with the number of links and nodes in a network.
+Although the species importance calculated from mutual dependences contains full information, even in sparse networks like those studied here, the number of maximal matchings increases exponentially with the number of links and nodes in a network.
 Unfortunately, this means that the large number of links in the most diverse communities rendered the computation unfeasible when we used mutual dependencies.
 Taking this limitation into account, we compared the relative network manageability obtained when using asymmetries to those found when using mutual dependencies to test if they gave consistent results.
-The comparison was performed for eleven of the twenty networks (those for which the number of matchings was smaller than 4×1010), using a paired Spearman correlation test, a weighted correlation coefficient rw2 (which gives more weight to higher ranks; Pinto Da Costa et al. (2015)-), and a Jaccard similarity of the driver species in both approaches.
+The comparison was performed for eleven of the twenty networks (those for which the number of matchings was smaller than 4×1010), using a paired Spearman correlation test, a weighted correlation coefficient rw2 (which gives more weight to higher ranks; Pinto Da Costa et al. (2015)), and a Jaccard similarity of the driver species in both approaches.
 All three approaches identified a high similarity in relative ranks.
 Consequently, we focused on the results when using the asymmetries rather than mutual dependencies when further investigating the factors that determine species' relative importance since this also allows us to obtain results for all 20 networks.

 Statistical analysis

 We then asked the question of whether some species-level structural properties can predict our estimates of species importance.
-We used a generalised linear mixed-effects model (GLMM) with binomial error structure with the relative importance as the response variable.
+We used a generalised linear mixed-effects model (with binomial error structure) with the relative importance as the response variable.
 As predictors in this model, we included measures of centrality (degree and eigen-centrality), which have been found to be strong predictors of importance in a coextinction context (Memmott et al. 2004); a measure related to network robustness (contribution to nestedness), as nestedness has been proposed as one of the key properties that promote stability in mutualistic networks (Thébault & Fontaine 2010; Saavedra et al. 2011); two measures of strength of association and dependence (visitation and dependency strength), as their distribution determines the extent of interspecific effects (Bascompte et al. 2006).
 In addition, we also included guild and invasive status as categorical fixed effects; although the importance of plants and pollinators or invasive and non-invasive species could respond differently to our structural metrics, our data set did not contain enough variation to include the corresponding interactions terms for these latter two predictors.
 All network metrics were calculated using the R package bipartite 2.06 (Dormann et al. 2008).
 We lastly allowed for variation between different communities by including the network identity as a random effect (Bates et al. 2015).
 Candidate models were compared using AICc and the relative importance of the explanatory variables was evaluated using the sum of Akaike weights over candidate models that accounted for 95% of the evidence (Burnham & Anderson 2003; Bates et al. 2014; Bartoń 2016).
 Coefficient estimates were averaged following (Buckland et al. 1997) while confidence intervals were calculated following (Lukacs et al. 2010).

 Results